Rory Bremner: Career

 While studying at King's College London, he worked on the cabaret circuit in the evenings and was also active in a student drama club.
 He first came into the limelight in 1985, when his single, "N-N-Nineteen Not Out" (released under the name of the Commentators) became a hit in the British charts.
 It was a parody of Paul Hardcastle's number one hit, "19", with Bremner impersonating cricket commentators, including Richie Benaud, John Arlott, and Brian Johnston, and replacing references to the Vietnam War with references to the England cricket team's disastrous 1984 home series against the West Indies, in which the England captain David Gower had averaged 19.
 An uncredited Hardcastle himself played all the instruments.

-Bremner contributed to And There's More, Spitting Image, and Week Ending, and by 1987 he had his own BBC 2 show, Now – Something Else.
-He later moved to Channel 4 with Rory Bremner, Who Else? where his output became more satirical and the sporting commentators gradually came to represent a smaller proportion of his repertoire.
-Having teamed up with veterans John Bird and John Fortune, he hosted Bremner, Bird and Fortune, which (along with its predecessor Rory Bremner, Who Else?) won numerous awards.
-Occasional one-off specials were also shown, with Bremner impersonating Tony Blair, Gordon Brown and various other government figures.
-In the 1990s he became a semi-regular cameo turn on the Channel 4 improvisation show Whose Line Is It Anyway? and in 2005 he was a team captain on the BBC Two improvisational satire show Mock The Week.
+Bremner contributed to And There's More, Spitting Image, and Week Ending, and by 1987 he had his own BBC 2 sketch show, Now – Something Else.
+In 1993 he moved to Channel 4, teaming up with comedy veterans John Bird and John Fortune for Rory Bremner...Who Else? where his output became more satirical and the sporting commentators gradually came to represent a smaller proportion of his repertoire.
+In 1999 the show changed its name to Bremner, Bird and Fortune.
+Over the years the show won numerous awards.
+Bremner became well known for his impersonations of Tony Blair, Gordon Brown and various other government figures.
+Bremner, Bird and Fortune ended in 2010.

+During the 1990s Bremner was also a semi-regular performer on the Channel 4 improvisational comedy show Whose Line Is It Anyway?.
+In 2005 and 2006 he was a team captain for the first two series of the BBC Two satirical comedy panel show Mock the Week.

 Bremner has performed on Sunday AM, impersonating politicians, with a review of recent political events.
 He has also presented a BBC Radio 4 series, Rory Bremner's International Satirists, in which he talks to comedians and impressionists from other European countries.
 In September 2009, he presented a BBC Four documentary, Rory Bremner and the Fighting Scots, about the history of Scots serving in the British Army.
 In the run-up to the 2010 UK General Election, he performed a 20-date Election Battlebus Tour, his first stand-up comedy tour in five years.